JamesOQ/Tunning-Up-Music-Highway/README.md

 - Adding lampposts to a small segment

 ## <p align="center"> Modeling & Hypothesis Testing</p>
-&nbsp;&nbsp;&nbsp;&nbsp; We will now outline our general approch to modeling and hypothesis testing.
+&nbsp;&nbsp;&nbsp;&nbsp; We will now outline our general approach to modeling and hypothesis testing.
 First, we selected the safety intervention to test from our list.
 Then, to choose which segment to test it on, we divided our overall highway into several segments of equal length and chose the segment with the best combination of:
 - high injury rate,
 - high proportion of targetable crashes by our safety intervention, and
 - sufficient number of crashes in that segment for meaningful analysis.

 After, our segment was chosen, we held out all of the crashes that happened on that segment from our dataset and created training and validation sets from the rest.
 Since the balance between injurious and non-injurious crashes is quite lopsided, we used random oversampling to balance out the training set.
 Next, we trained the following 3 models:
-1. an intepretable logistic regression model using only the features which correspond to our safety intervention,
+1. an interpretable logistic regression model using only the features which correspond to our safety intervention,
 2. a full predictive logistic regression model, and
 3. a CatBoost model.